xeolabs/xeolabs.github.com/_posts/2018-03-28-biodigital-human.md

 ## 2008: SceneJS Open Sourced

-My day job back then (in a cubicle, maintaining a Java-based spam-scrubbing platform) just wasn't firing my creative circuits.
+My day job back in 2008 (in a cubicle, maintaining a Java-based spam-scrubbing platform) just wasn't firing my creative circuits.
 I needed to get back in touch with the creative culture that drew me into programming in the first place: 3D graphics, SIGGRAPH journals, cyberpunk science fiction, Tron - all that good stuff.
 <br><br>